kangzeroo/incan-js/README.md

 ## Quick Start

 #### Step 0:
 You will need a database to store websocket subscriptions. `incan-js` is database agnostic because you provide the database queries.
-The schema should look like this:
+The data schema should look like this:
 ```
-CREATE TABLE webhooks_table (
+~ webhooks_table ~

 client_id STRING,
 resource_id STRING,
 event_id STRING,
 url_endpoint STRING
-);
 ```

 #### Step 1: